Auskick: Auskick in non-traditional Australian rules football regions

 The AFL has used the Auskick program the introduce Australian rules football into schools and communities around the country to increase the AFL's profile in areas that traditionally support other football codes such as New South Wales and Queensland.
-However there have been accusations of exaggerated participation figures in an attempts to gain access to Sydney playing fields.
-Vast increases in AFL participation figures in Sydney were questioned by David Lawson, a Melbourne University academic, in a study commission by the AFL.
-Lawson's study found that AFL club participation rates in Sydney had stalled, and that the AFL was masking low figures by using short term, non-club affiliated Auskick participants and comparing them to competitive junior club participation numbers in other sports.
+There have been accusations of exaggerated participation figures in an attempts to gain access to Sydney playing fields.
+Vast increases in AFL participation figures in Sydney were questioned by David Lawson, a Melbourne University academic, in a study commissioned by the AFL.
+Lawson's study found that AFL club participation rates in Sydney had stalled, and that the AFL was masking low figures by using short-term, non-club affiliated Auskick participants and comparing them to competitive junior club participation numbers in other sports.

 Ambassadors

 Early on in the national program, national ambassadors were nominated.
-All of these ambassadors played for Victorian clubs and as the AFL and the program continued to expand nationally, these players were not always well recognised figures by children in all regions.
+All of these ambassadors played for Victorian clubs and as the AFL and the program continued to expand nationally, these players were not always well-recognised figures by children in all regions.

-In 2010s each state nominating its own ambassador, usually a home grown talent, without a national ambassador.
+In 2010s, each state nominating its own ambassador, usually a homegrown talent, without a national ambassador.